Site

 PROTECTIONS AGAINST ARBITRARY POLICE AND COURT ACTION

-Amendment 4: No unreasonable searches or seizures.
+Amendment 4: No unreasonable searches or seizures

-Amendment 5: Grand jury indictment required to prosecute a person for a serious crime.
+Amendment 5: Grand jury indictment required to prosecute a person for a

 No double jeopardy -- being tried twice for the same offense